simonghales/react-three-game-engine/README.md

 ## ⚠️ This will be replaced by an updated engine that I'm working on within a new repo. https://github.com/simonghales/rgg-engine The external API will be reasonably similar, but the internals are undergoing quite a few changes.
+I'm also working on an editor, you can check out a preview at https://rgg-demo.netlify.app/

 ## ⚠️ Currently under development, use at your own risk